rmorshea/talks/idom/what-is-idom/README.md

 <!--

-- When you do need to use Javascript it's easy
+When you do need to use Javascript it's easy

-  - When you're just experimenting, many things work "out of the box"
+Because IDOM is still running Python in the backened e.g. Matplotlib ex

-  - When you it to be "production-grade" the bindings are simple
+So long as library you want is React

-  - It's so simple you can do it without build tooling!
+Just export the component you want and use it

 -->